-We have engaged RM Consulting Group Pty Ltd, an experienced bushfire loss assessing firm.
-Its loss assessors will visit your property, talk to you and peruse the information in your Data Workbook.
-This firm will first undertake a full stocktake of your losses and then assess these losses in monetary terms.
+We have engaged a panel of experienced bushfire loss assessor experts who will visit your property, talk to you and review the information in your Fire Loss Data Workbook.
+Our assessors will undertake a full stocktake of your losses and then assess these losses in monetary terms.

 No. We offer a conditional costs contract (otherwise known as a “no win, no fee” agreement).
 We bear all out of pocket expenses associated with the legal proceedings and in the event of an unsuccessful outcome no fire victim receives a bill of costs from us.

 The items that are able to be claimed under law are often different to the items claimable under a policy of insurance.